deuch/workload-identity-aoai/README.md

 - You need to install all the package in the requirements file
   - `pip install requirements.txt`
 - Rename the **.env-sample** file to **.env**
-- Fill all the values
+- Fill all the values (check below for details)
 - Run the code
   - `python aoai.py`
+- You can change the prompt directly in the code
+  - By default : `"How do I output all files in a directory using Python?"`

 ## Deployment parameters

+This is the detail of the paramaters to set in the .env file

 | Parameter | Value | Note |
 | --- | --- | ------------- |